StefanRichterHuber/pCloudForJClouds/README.md

 ## Motivation

 I am a owner of both a QNAP® NAS and a pCloud® lifetime account.
-So it was obvious to use pCloud as backup target for QNAP Hybrid Sync Backup®. pCloud is not directly supported as backup target so only WebDav was possible.
+So it was obvious to use pCloud as backup target for QNAP Hybrid Sync Backup®.
+Since pCloud is not directly supported as backup target I tried WebDav.
-Unfortunately the pCloud WebDav was both unreliable and slow compared to its native SDK so daily backups with only a few changes took half a day.
+Unfortunately the pCloud WebDav implementation is both unreliable and slow compared to its native SDK so daily backups with only a few changes took half a day.
-Another interessting target of QNAP Hybrid Sync Backup are S3 compatible clouds, so I searched for possible solutions and found [S3Proxy](https://github.com/gaul/s3proxy).
+But fortunately QNAP Hybrid Sync Backup also supports S3 compatible clouds, so I searched for possible solutions and found [S3Proxy](https://github.com/gaul/s3proxy), which acts as S3-compatible gateway for various storage backends.
 Since [S3Proxy](https://github.com/gaul/s3proxy) uses [Apache jClouds](https://jclouds.apache.org/) as backend, I developed a custom BlobStore for [Apache jClouds](https://jclouds.apache.org/) using the Java Api from [pCloud Java SDK](https://github.com/pCloud/pcloud-sdk-java).

 ## Content